Ex-day laborer gets 22 years to life in socialite slaying

 WHITE PLAINS, N.Y.
 (AP) - A former day laborer accused of bludgeoning a socialite to death at her family’s suburban New York estate has been sentenced to 22 years to life in prison.

-Esdras Marroquin Gomez was sentenced on Thursday after pleading guilty in May to killing 83-year-old Lois Colley at her North Salem estate in November 2015.
+Esdras Marroquin Gomez was sentenced on Thursday after pleading guilty in May to killing 83-year-old Lois Colley at her 300-acre (1.2-square-kilometer) North Salem estate in November 2015.

 Authorities said Gomez hit Colley with a fire extinguisher during a confrontation.
 They said he said he had been injured at the family’s property, Windswept Farm, and had been pursuing a worker’s compensation claim.

 He fled to his native Guatemala and then Mexico before he was apprehended.
 Before he was sentenced, Gomez said he made a mistake and asked for forgiveness from God.

 Colley’s husband amassed a fortune by owning dozens of McDonald’s restaurants.